EnduranceCode/windows-setup-guide/3-desktop-software.md

 #### 3.7.1.
 Installation

-To install [**Spotify**](https://www.spotify.com/), open a a PowerShell console and execute the upcoming command to execute the installation from the [Microsoft Store](https://apps.microsoft.com/detail/9NCBCSZSJRSB).
+To install [**Spotify**](https://www.spotify.com/), apen a PowerShell console and execute the upcoming command to execute the installation from the [Microsoft Store](https://apps.microsoft.com/detail/9NCBCSZSJRSB).

     winget install 9NCBCSZSJRSB -s msstore